SolomonAgyire/BrowseCap---Chrome-Extension/README.md

 - Add notes and tags to organize your sites
 - Use categories to group related sites
 - Search through your saved sites
-- Double-click "DELETE ALL" to reset
+-click "DELETE ALL" to reset

 ## Technologies
 - HTML